Private Wireless Federated Learning with Anonymous Over-the-Air Computation: Introduction

-Privacy in wireless FL through OAC has been recently studied in several works \cite{sonee2020efficient,seif2020,Koda2020DifferentiallyPA,Liu2020privacy}.
+Privacy in wireless FL through OAC has been recently studied in several works \cite{sonee2020efficient, seif2020, Koda2020DifferentiallyPA, Liu2020privacy}.
 In \cite{sonee2020efficient}, distributed stochastic gradient descent (SGD) is studied with quantized gradients and privacy constraints.
-In \cite{seif2020}, if the channel noise is not enough, a subset of the devices add some additional noise to their updates, benefiting all the devices.
+In \cite{seif2020}, if the channel noise is not sufficient to satisfy the DP target, a subset of the devices add additional noise to their updates, benefiting all the devices.
 In \cite{Koda2020DifferentiallyPA} and \cite{Liu2020privacy}, transmit power is adjusted for the same privacy guarantee.
-We note that, in \cite{seif2020,Liu2020privacy,Koda2020DifferentiallyPA}, channel state information (CSI) at the devices is crucial not only to align their computations at the PS, but also for the privacy guarantee.
+We note that, in \cite{seif2020, Liu2020privacy, Koda2020DifferentiallyPA}, channel state information (CSI) at the devices is crucial not only to align their computations at the PS but also for the privacy guarantee.
 However, in practice, devices acquire CSI from pilots transmitted by the PS.
 Hence, as an adversary, the PS can adjust the pilots to degrade the privacy level.
 Additionally, in \cite{seif2020}, devices depend on others for privacy, which introduces additional point-of-failure.

-In FL \cite{mcmahan2017communication} only a subset of the devices participate in each iteration, either to reduce the communication load or to save energy.
-We provide privacy in wireless FL by exploiting the anonymity of the transmitters in OAC.
-Our contributions are: (1) We study the effects of randomly sampling the devices participating in each iteration, and batching in local datasets on the privacy.
+Differently from the works cited above, we provide privacy in wireless FL by exploiting the anonymity of the transmitters in OAC.
+Our main contributions can be summarized as follows: (1) We study the effects of randomly sampling the devices participating in each iteration, and batching in local datasets on the privacy.
 By forcing a constant receive power at the PS across iterations, we provide anonymity to the transmitting devices, and employ it for privacy; (2) By distributing the noise generation process across the workers, we make the privacy guarantee resilient against the failure of transmitting nodes; (3) Our protocol is robust against pilot attacks.